Gym owner pleads guilty to assaulting officer in Jan. 6 riot

 A video showed him holding a collapsible baton and shouting, and shouting, “What (do) patriots do?
 We f——— disarm them and then we storm the f——— Capitol!”

-U.S. District Judge Royce Lamberth accepted the plea for Fairlamb, who has been jailed since his Jan.
+U.S. District Judge Royce Lamberth set a sentencing date of Sept.
+27 for Fairlamb, who has been jailed since his Jan.
 22 arrest at his home in Stockholm, New Jersey.

+Defense lawyer Harley Breite said he will ask the judge for a sentence below the government’s recommended guidelines.

+Fairlamb’s involvement in the riot has “eviscerated large parts of his life,” his attorney said.

 He had been indicted on 12 counts, including civil disorder, assaulting a police officer and engaging in physical violence in a restricted building or grounds.